Windows developer FAQ

 XAML Islands allow you to host modern WinUI controls alongside existing Win32 UI from other frameworks, such as WinForms and WPF.
 Today, XAML Islands are supported with most system XAML and WinUI 2 controls.
 See Host WinRT XAML controls in desktop apps (XAML Islands) for more information.
 XAML Islands support for WinUI 3 controls is available starting in Windows App SDK 1.4.

-If I use WinUI 3, will my app look modern on both Windows 11 and Windows 10?
+If I create a WinUI app, will it look modern on both Windows 11 and Windows 10?

 Yes, your app's UI will inherit the latest Fluent UI design principles on all supported versions of Windows 11 and Windows 10 down to version 1809 in both packaged and unpackaged scenarios.